+Environmental and FX Animation

-Students will develop capacity in the process of environmen trends.
-The utilization of particle systems and game engine custom animations for dynamic level objects and game envi systems will also be explored in this course. import/export strategies will be address sed.
-The development of common and GAA325 CREDITS: 3 PREREQUISITE(S): GAA240 Materials, Shaders and Lighting ç Students will explore procedural and non-procedural materia als, textures and shaders as they imme rse themselves in the creation of natural o
+Students will develop capacity in the process of environmental and special FX animation techniques needed for current game animation trends.
+The utilization of particle systems and game engine import/export strategies will be addressed.
+The development of common and custom animations for dynamic level objects and game environments will be emphasized.
+The use of physics-based, dynamic animation systems will also be explored in this course.

+o

+GAA325 CREDITS: 3 PREREQUISITE(S): GAA240 Materials, Shaders and Lighting ç

-Stι natural surfaces for game engines.
+Students will explore procedural and non-procedural materials, textures and shaders as they immerse themselves in the creation of natural surfaces for game engines.
 Proper lighting techniques for game environments and material shaders will be examined.
 The application of materials and specialized mapping techniques to achieve realistic surfaces for game art assets will be emphasized.